-Maybe you stumbled onto some passive income blog in the wee hours of the night searching for a way out of your day job when you should have been sleeping.
+Maybe you stumbled onto some residual income blog in the wee hours of the night searching for a way out of your day job when you should have been sleeping.

-I still remember the day I discovered the world of passive income.
+I still remember the day I discovered the world of residual income.

 My mind was blown.

 I was working in my first job out of college and I was miserable.
 I was disillusioned with the idea of working forever in a job I hated.
 I somehow ended up on a website called StartupCamp back when it was run by Dale Partridge and read nearly every article on the blog.

 I read story after story of different creators: bloggers, podcasters, writers, and youtubers who had created this dream life.
 They had put in the hard work and were now reaping the reward.

 The bug was planted and I knew I had to find a way to make residual income.
 I started a personal blog that went absolutely nowhere and then started a new job & grad school.

 Even though I found a new job that I love, the bug never went away.
 I was hooked on the idea of building residual income.

 - 6 Reasons Why You Should Build Residual Income